jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

-latimes5.csv               ingested to californica prod on 5/23/21; ingested to stage 11/15/21 -- festerized 5/23/21; License and repository name are correct (2996 rows) latimes6.csv               ingested to californica prod on 5/24/21; ingested to stage 11/16/21 -- festerized 5/24/21; License and repository name are correct (3000 rows) latimes7.csv               ingested to californica prod on 5/24/21; ingested to stage 11/17/21 -- re-festerized on 5/24/21, License and repository value are correct (2794 rows) latimes7_failed_new.csv    ingested to californica prod on 5/25/21; ***ingesting*** to stage 11/17/21 -- re-festerized 5/25/21; License and repository name are correct (192 rows) latimes8.csv               ingested to californica prod on 5/25/21; NEED to ingest to stage -- re-festerized on 5/25/21; License and respository name are correct (60 rows)
+latimes5.csv               ingested to californica prod on 5/23/21; ingested to stage 11/15/21 -- festerized 5/23/21; License and repository name are correct (2996 rows) latimes6.csv               ingested to californica prod on 5/24/21; ingested to stage 11/16/21 -- festerized 5/24/21; License and repository name are correct (3000 rows) latimes7.csv               ingested to californica prod on 5/24/21; ingested to stage 11/17/21 -- re-festerized on 5/24/21, License and repository value are correct (2794 rows) latimes7_failed_new.csv    ingested to californica prod on 5/25/21; ingested to stage 11/17/21 -- re-festerized 5/25/21; License and repository name are correct (192 rows) latimes8.csv               ingested to californica prod on 5/25/21; ingested to ingest to stage 11/17/21 -- re-festerized on 5/25/21; License and respository name are correct (60 rows)

-* Action Log *
+* Action Log

-11/12/21 - (Lisa) Updated my local version of festerize to Festerize v0.4.2, but that did not fix the problem with latimes2_supplement.csv.
-Instead I used the Web form to re-festerize it.
-I am now ingesting it into californica-stage, and I'm surprised to see it's going very very very slowly.
-Next up is loading in current CSVs to stage for

-- latimes3.csv
-- IN PROGRESS - latimes5.csv
-- latimes6.csv
-- latimes7.csv
-- latimes7_failed_new.csv
-- latimes8.csv

 Reviewing all latimes csvs for item status is not equal to 'completed.' latimes1.csv was all 'completed' same with latimes2-1.csv through latimes2-7.csv latimes2-8 had multiple item statuses so i am separating them into different files. latimes2-8_dupes.csv now has all the items that are marked as duplicating other items that are already published.
 These items will not be published. latimes2-8_in_progress.csv contains the items with the status "in progress" and I looked in DLCS and the sample of 3 items that I looked at were all still "in_progress". latimes2-8.csv now only contains the files that are "completed". latimes2-9_dupes.csv now has all the items that are marked as duplicating other items that are already published.
 These items will not be published. latimes2-9_in_progress.csv contains 2 items with the status "in progress" and I looked in DLCS both still "in_progress" latimes2-9_needs_review.csv has items with the status "needs review" in DLCS.
 I reviewed all of these in DLCS and they look like files that won't be published. but i'll need to check in with Martha and Claudia when I've got the other things cleaned up. latimes2-9.csv now only contains the files that are "completed". latimes2-10_newly_completed.csv - contains 1 item that looks like it was changed status latimes2-10_needs_review.csv has items with the status "needs review" in DLCS.
 I reviewed all of these in DLCS and 3 of 4 look like files that won't be published; the 4th, I'm unsure.
-I'll need to check in with Martha and Claudia when I've got the other things cleaned up. latimes2-10.csv now only contains the files that are "completed".
+I'll need to check in with Martha and Claudia when I've got the other things cleaned up. latimes2-10.csv now only contains the files that are "completed". now reviewing latimes3.csv

-Now looking at latimes3.csv to try to determine why i left it in a half-done state

 Moving on to look at other csvs for item status to get them all sorted into groups before moving forward.
 "in_progress" CSVs items might need to be reviewed in more detail.

+11/18/21 - running jenkins for latimes8.csv

-11/17/21 - ran jenkins to sync californica-stage and ursus-stage for latimes7.csv; verified results of latimes7.csv load; ingesting latimes7_failed_new.csv to stage
+11/17/21 - ran jenkins to sync californica-stage and ursus-stage for latimes7.csv; verified results of latimes7.csv load; ingested latimes7_failed_new.csv to stage, used jenkins, verified results; ingested latimes8.csv to stage

 11/16/21 - ran jenkins to synch californica-stage and ursus-stage; verified results of latimes5.csv load; ingested latimes6.csv into stage, used jenkins, ingested latimes7.csv to stage